anotherjesse/diffusiondb/README.md

 - show prompt, hyperparameters, and image in a modal?
 - explain sqlite fts5 search options

-# About the API

-The opensource [DiffusionDB-API](https://github.com/anotherjesse/diffusiondb-api) is exposes an API to filter the DiffusionDB dataset.
-The API is exposed at [https://diffusiondb-api.fly.dev](https://diffusiondb-api.fly.dev)

-## Methods

-### GET /?q={QUERY}&l={LIMIT}

-Returns a list of images that match the query.
-The query is a string that is matched against the prompt text.
-The limit is the number of images returned.

-The query uses SQLITE3 full-text search syntax.
-See [https://www.sqlite.org/fts5.html#full_text_query_syntax](https://www.sqlite.org/fts5.html#full_text_query_syntax) for more information.

-### GET /stats

-returns the total number of images in the dataset (and only works if the database is properly configured)

-## Data Fields

-- key: Unique image name
-- p: Prompt
-- se: Random seed
-- c: CFG Scale (guidance scale)
-- st: Steps
-- sa: Sampler

 # Images

 The images are hosted on [CloudFlare R2](https://blog.cloudflare.com/r2/) in a public bucket.